Mira Mendelson: Early life and education

 Mendelson was born in Kiev on January 8, 1915; the only child of Abram Solomonovich (1885–1968) and Vera Natanovna Mendelson (1886–1951).
-Her father was an economist and statistician, while her mother had earned recognition for her work as a CPSU member.
+Her father was an economist and statistician, while her mother had earned recognition for her work as a member of the Communist Party of the Soviet Union.
 As a young woman she began her studies in higher education at the Energy Sector of the Genplan Institute of Moscow, before transferring to the Maxim Gorky Literature Institute to major in poetry and English translation.

 Meeting Sergei Prokofiev

 The details of how she first met Prokofiev, or how her professional relationship with the then married composer developed into an extramarital affair remain unclear.
 According to Mendelson's memoirs, she met her future husband in August 1938 at a resort in Kislovodsk, where they were vacationing with their respective families.
 She remembered that the son of Alexander Fersman drew her attention to Prokofiev's presence at the resort.
 Shortly thereafter she saw the composer for the first time:

 At lunchtime a diminutive woman entered the dining room of the sanatorium, followed by a tall man with an extraordinary stride and a very serious expression on his face.
 Maybe this is what they mean by 'love at first sight.'

 In a letter written to Prokofiev less than a year before their final separation, his then wife Lina decried what she perceived as Mendelson's calculated pursuit of him:

 Remember what you wrote after the first meeting.
-It was hardly you who chose [Mendelson and her family], but they who “chose” you—where?
+It was hardly you who chose [Mendelson and her family], but they who "chose" you—where?
 At a health resort—you, not some speck of sand, but [Sergei Sergeyevich Prokofiev], the leading composer of the nation, a famous person with a family man aura, twice as old.
-Perhaps you will say “love at first sight”—who will believe that?
+Perhaps you will say "love at first sight"—who will believe that?
 There were sufficient witnesses in Kislovodsk to the fact that she followed you everywhere.